-EXHIBIT followed by the record name displays all the fields in the record.
+-- EXHIBIT EMP-RECORD EXHIBIT followed by the record name displays all the fields in the record.
 KEY identifies the key field.
-ELM identifies a field that stores an elementary data item; elementary data items cannot be subdivided.
-GRP identifies a group field name by which all subordinate elementary data items can be referenced; group data items are always divided into one or more elementary data items.
-The numbers 02 and 03 are not significant to the user.
-Notice, however, that elementary items within a group carry the higher number and immediately follow the group field name.

-EXHIBIT followed by a group name displays the names of the elementary fields that comprise the group.

-EXHIBIT followed by an elementary name displays the field characteristics.
-The field type is character as opposed to numeric.
-The field accepts 20 characters.
+ELM identifies a field that 02 (KEY) EMP-ID stores an elementary data item; elementary data items cannot be sub-O2 (ELM) EMP-NAME divided.
+GRP identifies a group field name by which all subordinate 02 (GRP) ADDRESS elementary data items can be referenced; group data items are always divided into one or more elementary data items.
+The numbers 02 and 03 (ELM) NUMBERS 03 (ELM) STREET 03 are not significant to the user.
+Notice, however, that elemen-03 (ELM) CITY tary items within a group carry the higher number and immediately 03 (ELM) STATE follow the group field name.
+03 (ELM) ZIP-CODE 02 (ELM) PHONE 02 (ELM) POSITION O2 (ELM) FACILITY 02 (ELM) DEPT-NAME -- EXHIBIT ADDRESS EXHIBIT followed by a group name displays the names of the elementary fields that comprise the group.
+ADDRESS OF EMP-RECORD CONTAINS NUMBERS CONTAINS STREET CONTAINS CITY CONTAINS STATE CONTAINS ZIP-CODE -- EXNIBIT EMP-NAME EXHIBIT followed by an elementary name displays the field characterfield accepts 20 characters.